incepter/react-async-states/packages/docs/docs/tutorial/first-steps.md

 </Tabs>

-Here is a codesandbox demo about it:
+Here is a codesandbox demo with the previous code snippet:

 <details open>
 <summary>Fetching users list codesandbox demo</summary>